CodeMissy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19) tr "A" "Z" | tr "c" "e" => this command replaces all characters  A and c from input Z and e.

 20) tr -d "cC" => this command removes all letters c and C from input.

+21) rev<<<"welcome" this command revers the input of welcomea and makesthe output emoclew.